lillin/hello-world/README.md

 But for nowadays my major goal is getting my first job as a junior.

-Sorry for grammar mistakes :-)
+Sorry for grammar mistakes.
+I am strong in reading but not in writing :-D